 FireDAC makes database app development fun again with high-performance, multi-device enterprise database connectivity for Delphi, C++Builder, and RAD Studio.
 With its powerful universal architecture FireDAC enables direct access from your applications to Oracle, SQL Server, InterBase, DB2, Firebird, SQLite, MySQL, PostgreSQL, SQL Anywhere, Advantage DB, Access, Informix, DataSnap and more.
 And now, access to IBLite, InterBase ToGo, and SQLite databases from your Delphi Android and iOS apps.
 In addition to blazing speed and universal access, FireDAC also supports vendor specific database features as well as deployment across multiple client operating systems and device platforms.

 FireDAC is included as part of the install.
-Features vary by edition with local/embedded database connectivity to select databases in Professional edition and local/embedded plus enterprise database connectivity in Enterprise edition or higher.
-More information is available at http://www.embarcadero.com/products/rad-studio/firedac.
+Features vary by edition with local/embedded database connectivity to select databases in Community and Professional editions and local/embedded plus enterprise database connectivity in Enterprise edition or higher.
+More information is available at FireDAC Page.

 Yes.
 You can develop applications on any version of Windows and deploy your app to any of the supported deployment platforms, different versions of Windows but also other supported desktop, mobile, and server platforms.